 - I am not an anti-racism expert but I am committed to being a student for as long as it takes.

-- This past week, I’ve renewed my commitment to donate to BIPOC organizations, support minority-owned businesses, and send support to non-profits in and for the homelands of my ancestors and lineage teachers in places like Peru, Tibet, West Africa, and the Philippines.
+- I donate time and money to BIPOC and other grassroots organizations, support minority-owned businesses, and send support to non-profits in and for the homelands of my ancestors and lineage teachers in places like Peru, Tibet, West Africa, and the Philippines.

-- I’m passionately interested in and devoted to healing trauma of all kinds for all people who are open to it, as well as for our ancestors and the land itself.
+- I’m passionately interested in and devoted to healing trauma of all kinds for everyone who’s open to it, as well as for our ancestors and the land itself.

-- Given the rampant misuse and commercialization of shamanic work and indigenous cultures, I am aware of and concerned about cultural appropriation.
+- Given the rampant misuse and commercialization of shamanic work and indigenous cultures, I’m concerned about cultural appropriation.
 I’m always learning about all of the issues and nuances here and I will be braver about discussing this in my talks and writings.

-- I see shamanic healing and animist practices as a way to re-member another paradigm, a way of relating to the earth and each other that is healthier, kinder, and more holistic than the way we tend to do things in our culture.
+- I see shamanic healing and animist practices as a way to re-member another paradigm, a way to relate to the earth and each other that is healthier, kinder, and more holistic than the way we tend to do things in our culture now.

 - The two threads of intention in everything I do, whether stated overtly or not, are decolonization and love.
-Decolonization is the process of unlearning what the powers-that-be have been teaching us for generations: division, domination, shame, misogyny, and the systemic dynamics that leave us in states of want, burnout, and dis-ease.
+Decolonization is the process of unlearning and undoing what the powers-that-be have been teaching us for generations: division, domination, shame, misogyny, and the systems that leave us in states of want, burnout, and dis-ease.
 And love is our greatest medicine.
 We can offer it to ourselves, people, other-than-human beings, and the earth through healing, ceremony, and other practices in our day-to-day lives.

 I believe this healing is the work I’m meant to do and I’m humbled and grateful to be a part of a much bigger movement in this direction.